US, Nigeria hope to resolve visa row soon - Journal du Cameroun

 “I’m optimistic that’s going to happen,” Pompeo told reporters.

-Striking a diplomatic tone, Onyeama said his talks were “very gratifying” but acknowledged, with a smile, that Trump’s move caught Nigeria off-guard.
+Smiling and striking a diplomatic tone, Onyeama said his talks were “very gratifying” but acknowledged that many Nigerians put “different spins” on why Trump was moving against them.

 “We were somewhat blindsided by the announcement of the visa restrictions,” Onyeama said.